 They halted at Hog Island near the mouth of the harbor.
 The rain stopped, and at midnight Barton revealed the plan.
 After a day of rest, they slipped past the British warships guarding the harbor at night.
 The men put ashore opposite the Overing property and hiked through rough terrain to the house.

 A sentry challenged them, but they quickly overpowered him.
 The sentry told them Prescott was asleep on the second floor.
 They found Prescott, though whether Mrs. Overing was with him is lost to history.
 “You are my prisoner,” said Barton.

 Barton ordered him out of bed and hustled him in his nightclothes toward the whaleboats.
 Thus Prescott earned the nickname ‘The Barefoot General.’

 William Barton received a painful leg injury in fighting in 1778 and never fully recovered.
-He did, however, continue to serve int the Continental Army throughout the revolution.
+He did, however, continue to serve in the Continental Army throughout the Revolution.

 But Barton’s orneriness, an asset during his war service, soon became a detriment.
 To honor his military achievements, the Congress awarded him a French-made decorative gold sword.

 He bought land in northern Vermont in a town that now bears his name – Barton.
 He soon got embroiled in a bitter lawsuit over land that he had sold to two people.
 The court ordered him to pay $320 in damages.